Learning Efficient and Robust Language-conditioned Manipulation using Textual-Visual Relevancy and Equivariant Language Mapping: INTRODUCTION

-Since many complex manipulation tasks can be completed with a sequence of pick-place actions, we frame the learning task as language-conditioned pick and place.
-We make the following specific contributions. \textbf{(1)} We propose a novel method for generating semantic maps for language-conditioned pick-place using large vision and language models. \textbf{(2)} We systematically analyze the symmetries underlying language-conditioned pick-place tasks and design language-conditioned steerable adaptive kernels to leverage them. \textbf{(3)} We demonstrate the state-of-the-art generalization ability and sample efficiency of our method in simulation, one physical tabletop setting, and one mobile manipulation platform on a series of challenging language-conditioned manipulation tasks.
-Our evaluation demonstrates that our approach meets or exceeds the few/zero-shot performance of state-of-the-art baselines, while using only $10\%$-$20\%$ training data compared with CLIPort~\citep{shridhar2022cliport} and $0.1\%$ training data compared with VIMA~\citep{jiang2022vima} in most of the simulation and real-world tasks.
+We make the following specific contributions. \textbf{(1)} We propose a novel method to construct patch-level textual and visual relevancy maps for robust open-vocabulary generalization. \textbf{(2)} We analyze the symmetries underlying the language-conditioned manipulation problem and design a novel neural network called language steerable kernels for building language-conditioned equivariant networks. \textbf{(3)} We demonstrate the state-of-the-art generalization robustness and sample efficiency in both simulation and the real world on a series of challenging language-conditioned manipulation tasks, using only $10\%$-$20\%$ training data compared with CLIPort~\cite{shridhar2022cliport} and $0.1\%$ training data compared with VIMA~\cite{jiang2022vima}.